supreeth4-bit/Internship_Projects/README.md

 # Simple_stock_prediction
-This is a simple project for stock predictin usinf linear regression
+This is a simple project for stock predictin using linear regression